 Drupal is generally a better starting point than other CMSes where custom functionality and logic is required or complex data structures are present.
 A dedicated Drupal developer will tend to find he or she can achieve more sophisticated results on this platform than on Wordpress.

 A typical Drupal site will also produce faster results in Google page speed tests when optimised in accordance with Google guidelines than a Wordpress site will unless caching plugins are added.

 The chief drawback to Drupal over WordPress is higher maintenance requirements and a more complex upgrade process between major versions.
 Versions of Wordpress generally are possible to seamlessly install and update.

 A few websites still run on Drupal 6, which was released in 2008, and ceased to be supported in 2016.
 Most others run on Drupal 7, which was released in 2011, or Drupal 8, which was released in November 2015.
-The next version, Drupal 9, has not yet been released, but its release is projected for June 2020.
+The next version, Drupal 9, was released in June 2020, and Drupal 10 was initially launched in December 2022.